demisto/content-docs/docs/integrations/long-running.md

 These integrations can operate in either "single engine" mode or "no engine" mode.

 **Single Engine:**
-1. Select your engine in the integration's configuration.
+1. Select your engine in the integration configuration.
 2. When the engine is selected, a new field called "Listen Port" will appear.
 3. Specify the port number that the instance will use.